Women in International Security and Cyberspace Fellowship

 Background information

-The Women in International Security and Cyberspace Fellowship (WIC) aims to address the need for a greater proportion of representation from women at the United Nations negotiations concerning cyberspace.
+The Women in International Security and Cyberspace (WIC) Fellowship, also known as Women in Cyber Fellowship, aims to address the need for a greater proportion of representation from women at the United Nations negotiations concerning cyberspace.
 The fellowship is jointly organized and sponsored by the Governments of Australia, Canada, the Netherlands, New Zealand, the United Kingdom and the United States.

 The current edition of the Fellowship runs in support of the 2021-2025 Open-Ended Working Group on Developments in the Field of Information and Telecommunications in the Context of International Security (OEWG) in the UN First Committee and the Ad-Hoc Committee Elaborate a Comprehensive International Convention on Countering the Use of Information and Communications Technologies for Criminal Purposes (AHC) in the UN Third Committee.